-Course Learning Outcomes: After completion of this course, the learner will be able to:
+Course Learning Outcomes: After completion of this course, the learner will

 - 1. Comprehend the concept of social interaction. - 2.
 Recognize the associative and dis-associative social process. - 3.
 Identify and differentiate the characteristics of primary, secondary and reference social groups. - 4.
 Analyze the importance social institutions, social control and social deviance.